-A. Loss of waters of the United States: Waters of the United States (WOUS), including wetlands that are permanently adversely affected by filling, flooding, excavation, or drainage because of the regulated activity.
+- A. Loss of waters of the United States: Waters of the United States (WOUS), including wetlands that are permanently adversely affected by filling, flooding, excavation, or drainage because of the regulated activity.
 Permanent adverse effects include permanent discharges of dredged or fill material that change an aquatic area to dry land, increase the bottom elevation of a waterbody, or change the use of a waterbody.
-The acreage/linear footage of the loss of WOUS is a threshold measurement of the impact to jurisdictional waters for determining whether a project may qualify for 17-SPGP-01; it is not a net threshold that is calculated after considering compensatory mitigation that may be used to offset losses of aquatic functions and services.
+The acreage/linear footage of the loss of WOUS is a threshold measurement of the impact to jurisdictional waters for determining whether a project may qualify for 17-SPGP-01; it is not a net threshold that is calculated after considering compensatory mitigation that may be used to offset losses of aquatic functions and services. - The loss of stream bed includes the linear feet of stream bed that is filled or excavated.
+WOUS temporarily filled, flooded, excavated, or drained, but restored to pre-construction contours and elevations after construction,

-- 1) The loss of stream bed includes the linear feet of stream bed that is filled or excavated.
-WOUS temporarily filled, flooded, excavated, or drained, but restored to pre-construction contours and elevations after construction, are not included in the measurement of loss of WOUS.
+- are not included in the measurement of loss of WOUS.
 Impacts resulting from activities eligible for exemptions under Section 404(f) of the Clean Water Act are not considered when calculating the loss of WOUS. - 2) Per Norfolk District Pipe Repair Guidelines: pipe repair and replacement is considered a permanent impact - 3) The length of any box culvert, pipe, or bridge that is being removed and replaced, whether in the same location or not, is considered a permanent impact.
 However, if a pipe/culvert/bridge is left in place and is extended or rip-rapped, then only the length and area of the extension or rip-rap is considered a permanent impact.
-[Based on Norfolk District letter guidance May 5, 2009 to VDOT] - B. Natural stream design: a stream channel design that mimics the dimension, pattern, and profile of a representative reference stream reach. - C. Permittee: the responsible party in receipt of the 17-SPGP-01 verification from the VDEQ.
+[Based on Norfolk District letter guidance May 5, 2009 to VDOT] - B. Natural stream design: means that the channel should mimic the dimension, pattern, and profile of a representative reference stream reach. - C. Permittee: will be the responsible party in receipt of the 17-SPGP-01 verification from the VDEQ.
 The permittee will be the responsible party for complying with all 17-SPGP-01 general conditions as well as any additional special conditions required of each project. - D. Residential developments: construction or expansion of a multiple unit residential development or a residential subdivision including the construction of building foundations, building pads and attendant features that are necessary for the use of the residence or residential development.
-Attendant features may include but are not limited to roads, parking lots, garages, yards, utility lines, storm water management facilities, septic fields, and recreation facilities such as playgrounds, playing fields, and golf courses (provided the golf course is an integral part of the residential development). - E. Commercial and Institutional Developments: construction or expansion of commercial and institutional building foundations, building pads, and attendant features that are necessary for the use and maintenance of the structures.
+Attendant features may include but are not limited to roads, parking lots, garages, yards, utility lines, storm water management facilities, septic fields, and recreation facilities such as playgrounds, playing fields, and golf courses (provided the golf course is an integral part of the residential development).
+The Construction of one stand-alone single family home and/or its attendant features is not authorized by the 17-SPGP-01. - E. Commercial and Institutional Developments: construction or expansion of commercial and institutional building foundations, building pads, and attendant features that are necessary for the use and maintenance of the structures.
 Attendant features may include, but are not limited to, roads, parking lots, garages, yards, utility lines, storm water management facilities, and recreation facilities such as playgrounds and playing fields.
 Examples of commercial developments include retail stores, industrial facilities, restaurants, business parks, and shopping centers.
 Examples of institutional developments include schools, fire stations, government office buildings, judicial buildings, public works buildings, libraries, hospitals, and places of worship.
+The construction of new ski areas are not authorized by this 17-SPGP-01.
+Golf courses that are not an integral part of a residential development are not authorized by the 17-SPGP-01.